 Though a certain level of risk exists when publishing UGC prior to human moderation, all UGC is scanned for profanity and inappropriate slang before content is accepted and published.
 Content that ultimately fails Bazaarvoice moderation is removed from your site.

-Contact Bazaarvoice Client Care to enable optimistic publishing.
+Contact Bazaarvoice Support to enable optimistic publishing.

 Configure alerts for rejected content

 Some content may contain sensitive information that needs to be communicated to someone in your organization.
 For example, content that has been rejected for mentioning a safety issue may need to be sent to your legal department.

 Follow these steps to set up rules that will automatically send certain content to specified people or groups: